mdombrov-33/qdrant-ai-search/README.md

 ## ✨ Features

 ### 🔍 **Semantic Search Engine**

 Vector-powered similarity search using Qdrant enables natural language queries against your document corpus.
-Documents are chunked, embedded using OpenAI models via OpenRouter, and stored as high-dimensional vectors for lightning-fast retrieval.
+Documents are chunked, embedded using OpenAI models, and stored as high-dimensional vectors for lightning-fast retrieval.

 ### ⚡ **Rust-Powered Result Ranking**

 The Rust microservice is the performance backbone of the system.
 While Qdrant returns raw similarity matches, Rust applies sophisticated filtering and ranking algorithms:

 - **Hybrid scoring** combining semantic similarity with keyword relevance
 - **Content quality filtering** removing short or low-information chunks
 - **Deduplication logic** preventing redundant results
 - **Sub-10ms processing** for result sets up to 100 candidates

 ### 🧠 **AI Summarization Pipeline**

 The summarization service operates in two modes:

 - **Document Summarization**: Processes raw uploaded text for overview generation
 - **Search Result Summarization**: Takes the top-ranked passages from a search query and generates coherent summaries explaining the answer to the user's question

-Both modes leverage OpenRouter's completion API with configurable models and parameters.
+Both modes leverage OpenAI's completion API with configurable models and parameters.

 ### 🏗️ **Production Infrastructure**

 Built for enterprise deployment with Kubernetes-native patterns:

 - **Helm charts** with configurable values for different environments
 - **Resource management** with proper CPU/memory limits and requests
 - **Health checks** and readiness probes for zero-downtime deployments